-- 4. In case debentures are held as stock in trade, the income on transfer of debentures would be taxed as business income or loss in accordance with and subject to the provisions of the I.T.
-Act. - 5.
-Income tax is deductible at source on interest on debentures, payable to resident debenture holders at the time of credit / payment as per the provisions of section 193 of the I.T.
+5. In case debentures are held as stock in trade, the income on transfer of debentures would be taxed as business income or loss in accordance with and subject to the provisions of the I.T.
 Act.

-However, no income tax is deductible at source in respect of any security issued by a Company in a dematerialized Form and is listed on recognized stock exchange in India in accordance with the Securities Contracts (Regulation) Act 1956 and the rules made thereunder. - 6.
-Interest on application money and interest on refund application money would be subject to tax at the normal rates of tax in accordance with and subject to the provisions of the I.T.
+6. Interest on application money and interest on refund application money would be subject to tax at the normal rates of tax in accordance with and subject to the provisions of the I.T.
 Act and such tax would need to be withheld at the time of credit/payment as per the provisions of Section 194A of the I.T.
+Act.

-Act. - 7.
-As per Section 74 of the I.T.
+7. As per Section 74 of the I.T.
 Act, a short term capital loss on debentures suffered during the year is allowed to be set off against short term as well as long term capital gains of the said year.
 Balance loss, if any could be carried forward for eight years for claiming set-off against subsequent years' short-term as well as long-term capital gains.
 Long-term capital loss on debentures suffered during the year is allowed to be set-off only against long-term capital gains.
-Balance loss, if any, could be carried forward for eight years for claiming set-off against subsequent year's long-term capital gains.
+Balance loss, if any, could be carried forward for eight years for claiming set-off against subsequent for eight years for claiming set-off against subsequent years's long-term capital gains.